JoaoUF/WIRACHAIN/README.md

 - [ ] add django-health-check in stage
 - [ ] add sentry-sdk in stage (optional)
 - [ ] add personalize cache to the backend (cache that support db replication)
-- [ ] made clicable the rows???
-- [ ] add customuser redux crud && table and add page
+- [ ] modify all roles data display

 ## REFERENCES